 Tomato (Solanum Lycopersicum L., family Solanaceae) is one of the most important vegetable crops grown in Nigeria both in commercial quantity and in subsistent form (Nnabude et al., 2014).
 It is one of the most widely eaten vegetables which popularly stems from the fact that they can be eaten fresh or in multiple of processed forms.
 In the recent decades, the consumption of tomatoes has been associated with prevention of several diseases (Willcox et al., 2003 and Sharoni et al., 2006).
 One limitation in the south is high intensity of rainfall usually observed in the area, and this will be detrimental to tomato production, as most of the diseases that attack the crop require damp situation or condition, though dry season farming with irrigation have been an alternative in the South (Nnabude et al., 2014).
 Apart from this, tomato is an ideal crop as it has been found to grow in wide soil and environmental variations.

-Also, one of the major draw backs of tomato production in Nigeria is the inherent low soil fertility Adekiya and Ojeniyi (2002).
+Also, one of the major draw backs of tomato production in Nigeria is the inherent low soil fertility (Adekiya and Ojeniyi2002).
 Tomato plant requires nutrient such as N, P, K, Mg, Ca, Na for good production, these nutrients are specific in function and must be supplied to the plant at the right time and in the right quantity (Shuka and Naik, 1993, Nnabude et al., 2014).
 For example, adequate supply of nitrogen will increase the photosynthetic activities and vigorous vegetative growth of the crop as well as dark green colour of the leaves (John et al., 2004).

 Stefano et al., (2004) observed that inorganic fertilizer exerts strong influence on plant growth development and yield, while the availability of sufficient plant nutrients from inorganic fertilizers lead to improved soil activities enhanced cell multiplication and enlargement and luxuriant growth (Fashina et al., 2002).
 Luxuriant growth resulting from fertilizer application leads to larger dry matter production (Obi et al., 2005) owing to better utilization of solar radiation and more nutrients (Saeed et al., 2001).
 The use of inorganic fertilizers on crop production increased yield as reported by Adediran and Banjoko (2003).
 Nweke and Nsoanya (2013a) and Uyovbisere et al., (2007), reported decrease in crop yield where no NPK fertilizer was applied.
 Uyovbisere and his companion further observed that nitrates and available phosphorus were substantially reduced with cropping in humid zone of southwestern, Nigeria.
 However, the use of inorganic fertilizer has been observed not to with stand intensive crop production as it is associated with depressing effect on yield.
 Aliyu et al., (1992) and John et al., (2004) observed that it causes reduction in number of fruits, delays fruits setting which subsequently delays ripening and leads to heavy vegetative growth.
 It also causes soil acidity and nutrient imbalance, Agbede et al., 2008), leaching and pollution of ground water (Sridhar and Adeoye, 2003).